Sports in Louisville, Kentucky

 Sports in Louisville, Kentucky include amateur and professional sports in baseball, football, basketball, horse racing, horse shows, ice hockey, soccer and lacrosse.
 The city of Louisville and the Louisville metropolitan area have a sporting history from the mid-19th century to the present day.

 Professional sports

-Louisville is now home to two minor-league professional men's teams, and one major-league professional women's team.
-The Louisville Bats are a baseball team playing in the Triple-A East as the Class AAA affiliate of the Cincinnati Reds.
+Louisville is home to one major league professional women's team, and two minor league professional men's teams.
+The Louisville Bats are a baseball team playing in the International League as the Class AAA affiliate of the Cincinnati Reds.
 The team plays at Louisville Slugger Field at the edge of the city's downtown.

 Louisville hosts two soccer teams.
 Louisville City FC began play in the United Soccer League in 2015, sharing Louisville Slugger Field with the Bats.
 Louisville City was the reserve side for Major League Soccer's Orlando City SC in 2015, but no longer fills that role after Orlando City launched a team-owned reserve side for the 2016 season.

 In October 2019, the National Women's Soccer League announced that it would award an expansion franchise to Louisville that would begin play at Lynn Family Stadium in 2021.

+In October 2025, the United Football League announced expansion to Louisville among other cities, with the Louisville Kings beginning play in 2026.